-Other Income (Expense)
+Other Income

-Other income (expense) generally consists of interest income related to interest received on our cash and cash equivalents, net of losses on disposal of property and equipment.
+Other income generally consists of interest income related to interest earned on our cash and cash equivalents and corporate investments, net of losses on disposal of property and equipment.

 Results of Operations

 The following table sets forth our statements of operations data for each of the periods indicated.